ME-ICA/tedana/docs/developing.rst

 To get a CircleCI token, follow the instructions for `getting one`_.
 You cannot do this unless you are part of the ME-ICA/tedana organization.
+If you don't want all of the artifacts, you can go to the test details and use the browser to manually select the files you would like.

 Worked Example
 ==============